 One of Madrid’s newest rooftop addresses, the terrace at the Principal hotel has an effortless chic about it.
-The city’s beautiful set intermingle with its international clientele to appreciate the stunning views from the hotel’s rooftop over central Madrid, often with a cocktail in hand.
-Your drink arrives in the most salubrious of settings; plants, cypresses and olive trees dot the terrace, which boasts some of the most comfortable loungers in Spain.
+The city’s beautiful set intermingles with its international clientele to appreciate the stunning views from the hotel’s rooftop over central Madrid, often with a cocktail in hand.
+Your drink arrives in the most salubrious of settings; plants, cypresses, and olive trees dot the terrace, which boasts some of the most comfortable loungers in Spain.
 With a large selection of wines and spirits and a team of professional, courteous staff, the place is pretty much perfect – expect it to be packed in the summer months.

 The Roof – ME Madrid

 Address: Plaza de Santa Ana, 14, Madrid, 28012

 The ME hotel kick-started the trend of providing rooftop terrace bars, offering its discerning guests an extremely sophisticated and secluded space where they could enjoy unparalleled views across Madrid and sip Cava until the early hours.
 It remains to this day one of the most popular places in Madrid to enjoy a post-sunset cocktail, now open to both guests and Madrilenos.
 With an ultra-trendy vibe, it’s VIP space attracts Madrid’s well-heeled elite in their droves, who come to see and be seen.
 The resident DJ always keeps the party interesting, as does the lavishly designed space, which is embedded in a broken stone wall, complete with purple glass and marble tables.
 Well-dressed waiters serve an extensive selection of beers, wines, and spirits, with quite a few wines available by the glass.
 The perfect space to chill, entertain or seduce!

 Terrace at the Urban Hotel